florianneukirchen/qgis_adjust_style/README.md

 - replace a font family used in labels with another font family
 - save / load the styles of all layers at once into/from a given folder.

-## Known Bugs / Limitations
-- Raster layers are not changed
-- Annotations (annotation layers) are not changed
-- Color ramps: color brewer ramps are not modified

 ## Install
 Copy (or git clone) the folder with the code into your QGIS plugin folder and enable the plugin in QGIS (menu: Plugins > Manage and Install Plugins).